Isotelus: Feeding

 The large, forked hypostome of Isotelus was rigidly attached to the doublure of the hypostome, and displays no adaptations suitable for filter feeding.
 The dorsal surface was marked with wavy terraces, but the inner, ventral surface was covered with much finer, unidirectional terraces, which have been theorized to function as a grinding surface.
 This theory suggested the presence of a differentiated pair of legs which were modified to grind prey against the hypostome, which would break the trend among known trilobites of the limbs being all undifferentiated.
 Fossil evidence for this limb pair (apparently the second), supposed to be smaller and directed inwardly towards the hypostome, awaits publication.
 The two prongs have been suggested to have acted like a claw-hammer, and in combination with burrowing, is suggested to have allowed Isotelus to pry soft-bodied worms out of sediment.
-Supporting this, Isotelus iowensis has, within the Maquoketa Shale, been found disproportionately been found in layers containing abundant Chondrites trace fossils left by worms, which they may have been feeding on.
+Supporting this, Isotelus iowensis has, within the Maquoketa Shale, been found disproportionately in layers containing abundant Chondrites trace fossils left by worms, which they may have been feeding on.
 Furthermore, an exceptional, 17.5 cm long specimen of Rusophycus carleyi, attributable to Isotelus generally, was discovered in the Ordovician strata of Clermont County, Ohio.
 This specimen is more detailed than typical Rusophycus, preserving the entire outline of the producer including the large genal spines, confirming its identity as Isotelus.
 It also includes a large, secondary trace of a worm burrow, passing beneath the trilobite and stopping beneath the head, the burrowing activity apparently halted by the trilobite suddenly digging in with all of its limbs, finding the worm, and devouring it before moving on.